khanhdang/Spike-MCryptCores/README.md

-# Spike-MCryptCores: A light-weight neuromorphic controlling clock-gating based multi-core cryptography platform
+# Spike-MCryptCores: A light-weight neuromorphic controlling clock-gating-based multi-core cryptography platform

 Source code for the paper: Pham-Khoi Dong, **Khanh N. Dang**,  Duy-Anh Nguyen, Xuan-Tu Tran, *''A light-weight neuromorphic controlling clockgating based multi-core cryptography platform'', **Microprocessors and Microsystems** (accepted), 2024. \[[PDF](https://doi.org/10.1016/j.micpro.2024.105040)\]

 ## Setup

 The project can be run on Google Collab.
-For local Python enviroments, followings are the dependencies
+For local Python environments, following are the dependencies

 - spikingjelly
-- gdown (can be replaced by a local copy of dataset)
+- gdown (can be replaced by a local copy of the dataset)
 - onnxruntime
 - numpy
 - panda